Understanding the Research-Practice Gap in Visualization Design Guidelines: Practitioners and Researchers' Attitudes and Experiences

 \subsection{Interview Analysis}

 All interviews were conducted within a 30 to 45-minute timeframe, and each was transcribed using an automatic transcription service.
 The transcripts were then manually checked for errors.
-During the initial coding process, a research assistant pulled related quotes from the transcripts and coded them in a spreadsheet using the interview questions as the initial set of codes.
+During the initial coding process, a research assistant pulled related quotes from the transcripts, excluding unrelated conversational text for efficient analysis.
+The assistant coded them in a spreadsheet using the interview questions as the initial set of codes.
 The lead researcher reviewed and refined the codes.
-They repeated this process for approximately one-third of the interviews until arriving at a consistent set of codes.
-The research assistant then applied the final codes to the remaining interviews, which were comprehensively reviewed by the lead researcher.
+They repeated this process for approximately one-third of the interviews until arriving at a consistent set of codes (i.e., inductive coding) .
+The research assistant then applied the final codes to the remaining interviews, which were comprehensively reviewed by the lead researcher (i.e., deductive coding).
 Overall, we categorized the quotes into eleven themes: five focused on experience and perception, challenges related to guidelines, two themes concerning perception and accessibility of empirical studies, four themes addressing the perception of the knowledge gap, strategies to mitigate this gap, and expectations within the visualization communities.